Swallow (food)

-Swallows are a category of dough-like African and Indian staple food made of cooked starchy vegetables and/or grains.
-Fufu of Western Africa, ugali and nsima of Eastern Africa, and sadza of Southern Africa are examples of swallows.
-The term “swallow” (or “swallows”) is a Nigerian English usage that refers to the way these foods are traditionally eaten: pinched off, molded into a small ball or scoop, dipped in soup or stew, and swallowed without chewing.
-However, this blanket term is not traditionally used by most native consumers, who almost always refer to each preparation by its specific local name (e.g., fufu, iyan, eba, tuwo, ugali, nsima, sadza, pap, banku, etc.) even when speaking English.
+Swallows are a category of dough-like African and Indian staple foods made of cooked starchy vegetables and/or grains.
+This food category is known as okele in the Yoruba language, or Ụtara in Igbo language.
+Fufu of West Africa, ugali and nsima of Eastern Africa, sadza of Southern Africa, and asida of Northern Africa and the Middle East are examples of swallows.
+The term "swallow" (or "swallows") is a Nigerian English usage that refers to the way these foods are traditionally eaten: pinched off, molded into a small ball or scoop, dipped in soup or stew, and swallowed without chewing.
+However, this blanket term is not traditionally used by most native consumers, who almost always refer to each preparation by its specific local name (e.g., fufu, iyan, eba, ụtara, tuwo, ugali, nsima, sadza, pap, banku, etc.) even when speaking English.

 Types

 Swallows can be categorized by their primary starch.
 Each type has many names in various languages around Africa, and the specific starch used may have regional substitutions.